You are not alone. Find all the information you need to make an informed decision and choose the best Detox Program in Florida for you.

 Detoxification is a process most substance abusers go through before they can begin their full addiction treatment program.
 This program is usually performed separately from addiction treatment, especially if the individual is experiencing withdrawal symptoms that are severe, painful, or which otherwise make it difficult for the patient to focus on their recovery.

-If you are currently going through withdrawal and need a safe, effective detox program to help you, call 800-743-5860(Who Answers?) now.
+If you are currently going through withdrawal and need a safe, effective detox program to help you, call 800-662-4357 now.
 We can help you get into a detox center that’s right for you.

 What is Detoxification Treatment?